-Dividend Declaration and Share Repurchase Program
+Share Repurchase Program

-On September 12, 2022, Evolution's Board of Directors approved and declared a quarterly dividend of \$0.12 per common share payable September 30, 2022.
-This represents a 20% increase over the \$0.10 per common share dividend paid in the fourth quarter of fiscal year 2022.
-Also, on September 8, 2022, the Board of Directors authorized a share repurchase program, under which we are approved to repurchase up to \$25 million of our common stock through December 31, 2024.
+On September 8, 2022, the Board of Directors approved a share repurchase program under which we are authorized to repurchase up to \$25.0 million of our common stock in the open market through December 31, 2024.
 We intend to fund repurchases from available working capital and cash provided by operating activities.
-As we continue to focus on our goal of maximizing total shareholder return, the Board of Directors along with the management team believe that a share repurchase program is complimentary to the existing dividend policy and is a tax efficient means to further improve shareholder return.
+As we continue to focus on our goal of maximizing total shareholder return, the Board of Directors and management team believe that a share repurchase program is complimentary to the existing dividend policy and is a tax efficient means to further improve shareholder return.
 The shares may be repurchased from time to time in open market transactions, through privately negotiated transactions or by other means in accordance with federal securities laws.
-The timing, as well as the number and value of shares repurchased under the program, will depend on a variety of factors, including management's assessment of the intrinsic value of our shares, the market price of our common stock, general market and economic conditions, and applicable legal requirements.
+The timing, as well as the number and value of shares repurchased under the program, will depend on a variety of factors, including management's assessment of the intrinsic value of our shares, our capital needs and resources, the market price of our common stock, general market and economic conditions, and applicable legal requirements.
 The value of shares authorized for repurchase by our Board of Directors does not require us to repurchase such shares or guarantee that such shares will be repurchased, and the program may be suspended, modified, or discontinued at any time without prior notice.